ManuelSuarez07/AREP-MANUELS-TALLER02/README.md

-# Currency Converter Web Server
+# Web Framework Development for REST Services and Static File Management

-This project implements a simple web server (`WebServerT1`) that serves static files and provides an API for currency conversion using the `CurrencyConverter` class.
-It also includes a front-end web interface with an interactive currency converter.
+This project implements a web server (WebServerT2) that serves static files and provides an API for currency conversion using the CurrencyConverter class.
+It also features an interactive front-end currency converter for seamless user interaction.

 ## Features